 Update Privacy & Security Settings – this is simple to do, and offers a lot of options.
 You’ll find them listed under your Profile picture on a PC/Mac browser, or under the little cog that’s top right on the phone or iPad app.

-Once you have a good professional profile, you’re ready to reach out to build your list of connections – here’s how I’ve been doing it over the last 12 months.
+Once you have a good professional profile, you’re ready to reach out to build your list of connections: here’s the 4 ways I’ve been doing it very successfully over the last three years.